Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 Meeting place: Sept- Iles, Quebec, Canada.
 Hotel Château Arnaud

-Activities: Rafting class 4, class 3 whitewater inflatable kayaking, standup Paddleboarding, fishing.
+Activities: Rafting class IV, class III inflatable kayaking, standup paddleboarding, fishing.

 “Magpie Highlights:

-• 6 nights dramatic camping, some camps across the river from waterfalls and cascades
+- 6 nights of dramatic camping, some camps across from major waterfalls.

 Age and experience